ydc123/CNNCap/3d/dataset/Readme.md

 For total capacitance, there are 6 numbers in one line.
 The first 4 numbers are parameters for the cutting window.
+The tensors for CNN input are sliced from the full size numpy array according to these 4 parameters.
 The 5th number is the id of the master conductor.
 The last number is the total capacitance in farad (abbreviated F).